pwxcoo/binance-wotd-helper/README.md

 By using this tool, participants can significantly cut down the number of possible words and focus their effort on a smaller, more targeted subset of words, increasing their chances of success in the WOTD challenge.

 ## Usage

-To use the script, simply supply it with a word list file (the script includes links to possible sources for common words and all words).
-The script expects a text file with one word per line.
-Run the script using Python, and it will output a filtered and sorted list of word candidates according to the provided criteria.
+1. Customize your criteria around from line7 to line26 in script `wotd.py`.

-python wotd_helper.py
+2. Run the script using Python, and it will output a filtered and sorted list of word candidates according to the provided criteria.

 ## Requirements
 - Python 3.x